briandconnelly/nicheconstruct/paper/05_discussion.md

 When niche construction occurs, cooperation can indeed persist (Figures [1C](#fig1) and [2A](#fig2)).
 In our model, niche construction introduces additional selective effects that influence the evolutionary process, leading to a more pronounced Hankshaw effect.
-However, simply raising the fitness benefits conferred by adaptations does not maintain cooperators at high proportion ([Figure 2B](#fig2)).
+However, these fitness benefits alone do not maintain cooperators at high proportion ([Figure 2B](#fig2)).
-This indicates that niche construction does play a crucial role.
+Niche construction and the selective feedbacks that it produces play a crucial role.

-Further, we find that it is specifically *negative* niche construction that maintains cooperation ([Figure 2C](#fig2)).
+We find that it is specifically *negative* niche construction that maintains cooperation ([Figure 2C](#fig2)).
-As cooperator and defector types gain adaptations, they change the environment ways that favor other types.
+As cooperator and defector types gain adaptations, they alter their environment ways that favor other types.
 Because of this, negative niche construction serves as a perpetual source of adaptation.
-Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that result from negative niche construction.
+Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that follow from negative niche construction.
-These opportunities can allow cooperators to resist invasion by defectors ([Figure 3B](#fig3)).
+By gaining adaptations more quickly, cooperators resist invasion by defectors ([Figure 3B](#fig3)).
 Although defectors initially have an advantage by saving on the cost of cooperation, subpopulations of cooperators can quickly gain an advantage because they are larger.
-Even after defector invasion, subpopulations of cooperators are more likely to produce the next adapted mutant, which can then displace the slower evolving defectors.
+Even in the presence of an equally-adapted defector tyoe, cooperator subpopulations are more likely to produce the next adapted mutant, which can then displace the slower evolving defectors.
-It is these recurring cycles of defector invasion and cooperator adaptation that underlie the oscillations in cooperator proportion that we see in [Figure 2A](#fig2).
+These recurring cycles of defector invasion and cooperator adaptation underlie the oscillations in cooperator proportion seen in [Figure 2A](#fig2).
-When an adaptation to the constructed environment does not occur in the cooperator background before the defector dominates, the defector can drive the cooperator to extinction.
+When cooperators do not gain these adaptations, it is driven to extinction by the defector.
 This is something that we see occur stochastically in Figures [2A](#fig2) and [3B](#fig3).

 ## Cooperation as Niche Construction

-In our model, cooperation is orthogonal to niche construction, which allows us to focus on hitchhiking.
+In our model, niche construction and adaptation are independent of cooperation, which allows us to focus on hitchhiking.
 However, by increasing the size of the subpopulation, this form of cooperation can itself be seen as form of niche construction.
 Cooperative benefits often take similar forms in natural systems.
-For example, bacteria produce a host of extracellular products that scavenge soluble iron [@griffin2004cooperation], digest large proteins [@darch2012density; @diggle2007cooperation], and reduce the risk of predation [@cosson2002pseudomonas].
+For example, bacteria produce a host of extracellular products that scavenge soluble iron [@griffin2004cooperation], digest large proteins [@darch2012density; @diggle2007cooperation], and reduce the risk of predation [@cosson2002pseudomonas], among many others [@west2007social].
-As in our model, such cooperative acts are likely to increase local population density.
+As in our model, these forms of cooperation are likely to increase local population density.
 While many studies have focused on how the environment affects the evolution of these cooperative traits, relatively few have addressed how the environmental changes created by public goods feed back to influence evolution.

-Perhaps most similar to our work, @vandyken2012origins demonstrated that when two negative niche constructing, cooperative behaviors co-evolve, selection can increasingly favor these traits, which were disfavored when alone.
+Perhaps most similar to this study, @vandyken2012origins demonstrated that when two negative niche constructing, cooperative behaviors co-evolve, selection can increasingly favor these traits, which were disfavored when alone.
-In that model, "reciprocal niche construction" occurred when the negative feedback created by one strategy positively influenced selection on the other, creating a perpetual cycle that maintained both forms of cooperation.
+In that model, "reciprocal niche construction" occurred when the negative feedback resulting from one strategy positively influenced selection on the other, creating a perpetual cycle that maintained both forms of cooperation.
-Arguably, this can be viewed as an instance of hitchhiking: the currently-maladaptive form of cooperation is maintained by association with the adaptive form.
+Arguably, this can be seen as an instance of hitchhiking: the currently-maladaptive form of cooperation is maintained by association with the adaptive form.

 When dispersal is limited, competition among kin can undermine cooperation.
-To separate kin competition from kin selection, @lehmann2007evolution developed a model in which the selective feedbacks produced by a cooperative, niche-constructing behavior only benefitted future generations.
+To separate kin competition from kin selection, @lehmann2007evolution developed a model in which a cooperative, niche-constructing behavior only benefitted future generations.
 Kin competition thereby was reduced, and cooperation instead benefitted descendants.
 This work highlights an important aspect of niche construction---often, the rate of selective feedback from niche construction is different from the rate at which populations grow.